Saturday, October 12, 2013

 Screenplay: Billy Wilder and Raymond Chandler based on the novel Double Indemnity in Three of a Kind by James M. Cain

-As with all film noirs, there has to be an investigator character, and in this case, it’s Neff’s boss, Barton Keyes (Edward G. Robinson), Neff’s boss with his senses and uneasy feelings in his stomach when he thinks he’s being swindled plays the part, and Robinson plays it well.
-Watch for cigarette lighting as symbolism in the film.
-Neff always lights Keyes cigarettes, as though he was a father-figure to him.
+As with all film noirs, there has to be an investigator character, and in this case, it’s Neff’s boss, Barton Keyes (Edward G. Robinson).
+He tends to pace and flutter around the movie like a knat with his senses and uneasy feelings in his stomach when he thinks he’s being swindled plays the part, and Robinson plays it well.
+Watch for cigarette lighting as symbolism in the film; Neff always lights Keyes cigarettes, as though he was a father-figure to him.
 When he is finally caught, falling down in the doorway due to the bullet that’s been bleeding from his chest the whole film, Keyes lights Neff’s cigarettes.
 Blood, guns, falling down, and one last cigarette being lit for you, what else has those same characteristics?
 Answer: a firing squad.

 Now that’s your Film Symbolism 101 lesson is over, one more thing about the film, how is it that Phyllis Dietrichson seems to immediately come up with the idea from the first moment she finds out Neff is an insurance agent, who’s walked into her home, while she was dressed in a towel and anklets?
 Was she expecting him, or just waiting for the next attractive sucker of a man to walk in to try and convince to murder her husband?
 Or is it just that she’s the femme fatale, and that what she’s supposed to do?
 I told you, this film’s got a little bit of dark comedy in it.
 The best way to watch the film, I think, is to step back and simply, let it amuse you, the way it amused Neff as he walks in.
 It seems to have been written to amuse and be smirked at.